News & Events

 Now Accepting Themed Learning Community Peer Leader Applications

 If you would like to help first-year students transition into the University setting and support their academic success, we encourage you to apply to be a Themed Learning Community (TLC) Peer Leader.
 More information about the our TLCs and our Peer Leader application can be found on our website.
 Further questions can be directed to Marilyn Lorch at email@example.com or 815-753-8158.

 Undergraduate Special Opportunities in Artistry & Research

-Undergraduate Special Opportunities in Artisrty & Research (USOAR) is a program that helps fund and support undergraduate students who have designed their own research or artistry project.
+Undergraduate Special Opportunities in Artistry & Research (USOAR) is a program that helps fund and support undergraduate students who have designed their own research or artistry project.
 Funds can be used in a variety of ways, such as purchasing special equipment or studying abroad.
 To receive funds, project proposals are due October 2, 2015.
-For more information, contact the Office of Student Engagement and Experiential Learning (OSEEL) at email@example.com or 815-753-8154.
+For more information, contact the Office of Student Engagement and Experiential Learning (OSEEL) at firstname.lastname@example.org or 815-753-8154.

 Student Engagement Fund